Atlys

 Administrative Review vs Reapplication: What to Do If Refused

 Most UK visitor visa refusals do not have a full appeal right.
 The two main options are Administrative Review and reapplication.
+For a structured walkthrough of recovery options across visa types, see Atlys Rejection Recovery.

 Administrative Review

-Available only when you believe the caseworker made a procedural error — for example: overlooked or misread evidence you submitted, applied the wrong rule, made an error of fact.
+Available only when you believe the caseworker made a procedural error, for example: overlooked or misread evidence you submitted, applied the wrong rule, made an error of fact.
 Administrative Review does not reconsider the merits of the application.
 It does not allow new evidence.
 If your refusal was based on weak ties, vague purpose, or unconvincing financial evidence, Administrative Review is unlikely to succeed because those are merit-based decisions.

 • Filed within: 28 days of the refusal